-Equality: The legally binding obligation to ensure that everyone can enjoy her or his rights equally.
+Equality: The legally binding obligation to ensure that everyone enjoys everyone can enjoy her or his rights equally of their rights.
 Equality does not imply treating people who are unequal equally; it does not indicate identical treatment in all cases.